preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 In the field at the bottom you can select just some of the metrics to be shown.
 The options are different depending on the Scope chosen:

 + Teamwork: You can choose to show only active teamworks or only new teamworks, or both.
-+ Pages: Here's a lot of options available - Published, Waiting For Approval, Draft, No Comments, Average Number Of Comments, Average ratings, Reach, Underused Content.
++ Pages: Here's a lot of options available - Published, Waiting For Approval, Draft, No Comments, Average Number Of Comments, Average ratings, Reach and Underused Content.
 + User Activity: You can select to show the number of active readers or the number of active contributors.

+What is to be considered Underused Content can be set in Omnia Admin, see: :doc:`Metrics Settings </admin-settings/tenant-settings/settings/metrics/index>`

 To show several metrics on a page (for example the Dashboard) just add the block several times, with different settings.